 - 81% of adults have become more aware of germs and more conscious of hygiene over the last six months.

 - 73% of adults said it has now become more important to wash/sanitize their hands regularly.

 How to Improve Hand Hygiene in your Organization

 Improving hand hygiene in your facilities can totally transform business results and success.
 An easy way to encourage excellent hand hygiene standards would be to implement the right facilities in your organization for visitors and employees to utilize.
-Solutions include providing hand sanitizers in strategically placed locations, automatic soap dispensers in restrooms, hand dryers and paper towels.
+Solutions include providing hand sanitizers in strategically placed locations, automatic soap dispensers in washrooms, hand dryers and paper towels.
 Citron Hygiene provide a wide range of solutions encompassing hand hygiene including Dyson hand dryers such as the Dyson Airblade 9kj and the popular Dyson Airblade V, in addition to Tork paper dispenser products.